lukmanr/CLVPipelines/README.md

 1. Stores the key as the user-gcp-sa Kubernetes secret in the kubeflow namespace.
 1. Assigns the service account permissions in for BigQuery, Cloud Storage and AutoML Tables.

-### Building runtime environment

-The lightweight deployment of Kubeflow Pipelines on GKE has been automated with a bash script.
-You can find the script in the `/kubeflow_pipelines_setup` folder.

-The solution accelerator has been developed using Kubeflow v5.0 and Kubeflow Pipelines v0.1.20
+## Building and deploying solution components

+The solution includes KFP pipelines and KFP components.
+Before the pipelines can be run they have to be compiled and the solution's components need to be package in container images.
+The building and deploying of the solution has been automated using **Cloud Build**.
+Refer to [README](/deploy/README.md) in the `/deploy` folder of this repo for the detailed deployment instructions.

 ### Training and inference KFP pipelines